 Thieves will have an even harder time trying to cut through this cable than the thinner cable used in the retractable lock.

-Samsonite Rolling Suitcase w/ Combination Lock
+#7) Samsonite Rolling Suitcase with Combination Lock

 Well, what I do is use the combination lock to essentially turn my suitcase into a giant safe.
-The screenshot below shows the zipper lock featured on the suitcase:

 Yes, the lock on the suitcase is TSA-approved, but I think this is a nifty idea nonetheless that some of you may like.